The PSG all-time best XI without Mbappe: Millennial heroes form a deadly duo

 Rocheteau made his name as a part of the super successful Saint-Etienne side of the 70s.
 Labelled the Green Angel, he was an amazing player for club and country.

-He actually spent seven years in Paris, played over 250 games and is still the club's third all-time leading goal scorer.
+He actually spent seven years in Paris, played over 250 games and is still the club's sixth all-time leading goal scorer.

-Trickery down the wings, pace and a great crosser of the ball, how current boss Unai Emery would love a player of his ability in his squad.
+Trickery down the wings, pace and a great crosser of the ball, the Frenchman would give both Ousmane Dembele and Bradley Barcola a run for their money.

 PSG Cup Winners' Cup